 In my late teens, I was having diarrhea 25x a day.

-I still don’t know what caused this, but it went on for almost 2 years until I changed my diet (I went Paleo).
-This drastically reduced my diarrhea down to a few times a day, and over the next few years, my diarrhea decreased even further as I brought bone broths and fermented foods into my diet.
+I still don’t know what caused this, although looking back 20 years later, I suspect it was taking multiple rounds of antibiotics for acne.
+I had diarrhea pretty much all day long for 2 years until I changed my diet (I went Paleo).
+This drastically reduced my diarrhea down to a few times a day, and over the next few years, my diarrhea decreased even further as I brought homemade bone broths and fermented foods into my diet.
 I also learned to make a relaxing environment around eating with no rushing to help myself into a state of rest-and-digest at mealtimes.

 In my late twenties, I was diagnosed via endoscopy with gastritis.

-I believe this was from taking NSAIDs often for endometriosis pain management.
-For the next few months, I helped my mechanic digestion by only having soups and smoothies, and I used digestive enzymes and HCL to help with chemical digestion.
-I also used other supplements like DGL and aloe.
+I believe this was from taking NSAIDs excessively for endometriosis pain management.
+I went on proton pump inhibitors but they worsened the problem (in my personal case).
+So instead, I helped my mechanical digestion by only having soups and smoothies, and I used digestive enzymes and HCL to help with chemical digestion.
+I also used other supplements like DGL and aloe juice.
 I had to stop taking NSAIDS too.
 The gastritis healed within a few months, but I can no longer take NSAIDs because it still causes me acute gastritis symptoms.

 In my mid 30s, I had the onset of mast cell and histamine intolerance.

 In my case, this has multiple contributing factors that I’m working on, but one of the biggest ones seems to be my gut health.
-A stool sample which showed I had gut dysbiosis and an overgrowth of opportunistic bacteria, as well as giardia.
-Working with a doctor, we did 2 months of herbal antimicrobials and then 2 months of probotics.
-This diminished my symptom severity but they didn’t go away completely.
+I did a stool sample which showed I supposedly had “gut dysbiosis” and an overgrowth of opportunistic bacteria, as well as giardia.
+Unaware that stool samples are a snapshot of our stool and may not be reflective of our gut health, I did 2 months of herbal antimicrobials with the functional medicine doctor who ordered the test.
+However, this did appear to be what I needed as it strongly diminished my symptom severity.

-Based on my symptoms, my doctor gave me a working diagnosis of SIBO, and we did a treat-and-see approach using a different set of antimicrobials.
+I switched doctors because the one I was working with had a lot of red flags.
+He did help me with my symptoms, but it may have just been a lucky break for him!
+My new doctor seemed to be much more knowledgable on gut health, and based on my symptoms and positive response to the anti-microbials, she then gave me a working diagnosis of SIBO.
+We did a treat-and-see approach using a different set of antimicrobials.
 With each treatment round, my symptoms continued to improve, so we did 6 rounds total over a year.

-I believe part of my gut dysbiosis/SIBO was due to endometriosis lesions/inflammation affecting my peristalsis, and having bowel surgery.
+I believe part of my “gut dysbiosis”/suspected SIBO was due to endometriosis lesions/inflammation affecting my peristalsis, and then having bowel surgery.

 I always had painful bowel movements during my period.